eecs582-andlars-hasinha-hejohns/fuse-stackfs/README.md

 to the stacked filesystem.
 For example, when the user creates a directory in the userspace filesystem, a `FUSE_MKDIR` operation is passed to the StackFS daemon and the daemon processes it.
 See `fuse_opcode` in `fuse_kernel.h` for a list of all the opcodes that can be passed to the daemon.
+Note that the standard opcodes in `fuse_kernel.h` are integers in the range `[1, 51]`.
+As such, the first row in the table correpsonds to `FUSE_LOOKUP`, the second row corresponds to `FUSE_FORGET`, etc.

 Each column in the grid corresponds to a time bucket.
 There are 33 columns (assume they are labeled 0-32) and the time bucket for column with label `i` is